abcnews/mount-utils/README.md

 // > true
 ```

-It first checks that the argument is an Element, then checks that it matches `MOUNT_SELECTOR`.
+It first checks that the argument is an `Element`, then checks that it matches `MOUNT_SELECTOR`.

 ### `isExactMount(x: unknown, value: string): boolean`